GRMHD simulations of visibility amplitude variability for Event Horizon Telescope images of Sgr A*: Introduction

 Our simulations show that both long and short timescale variability occur at event horizon scales.
 The structure of the emission region, and therefore, the interferometric visibilities predicted by the simulations are highly variable.
-Current image reconstruction algorithms rely on the assumption that the black hole image remains stationary on typical observation timescales of a few hours.
-This means that the resulting image will actually be sampled from different realizations of the emission of Sgr~A$^*$ and that the variability of Sgr~A$^*$ must be taken into account when analyzing non-simultaneous data.
+At event horizon scales, the dynamical timescale for Sgr A* is about 10 minutes, similar to the typical exposure time for the EHT.
+However, since the EHT is a VLBI instrument, it relies on the rotation of the Earth to trace baseline tracks in $u-v$ space.
+Therefore, during a single night of observation, different data points along baseline tracks correspond to different realizations of the turbulent structure of Sgr~A$^*$.
+Traditional image reconstruction algorithms rely on the assumption that the black hole image structure remains stationary on typical observation timescales, which range from about one hour for the shortest tracks to over ten hours for the longest.

+In order to account for the expected variability, a variable overall normalization of the image brightness between observing epochs was explicitly allowed for in some earlier studies but any variability on the image structure was assumed to be negligible (e.g., \citealt{2009ApJ...697...45B,2009ApJ...706..497M}).
+In other analyses, small scale Gaussian brightness fluctuations were added to smooth semi-analytical models (e.g.,~\citealt{2016ApJ...820..137B}) or the effects of image-structure variability on the parameter estimation were explored a posteriori (e.g., \citealt{2010ApJ...717.1092D}).
+Finally, \citet{2016ApJ...817..173L} explored methods for mitigating intrinsic source variability that introduces time variability to the image structure using one GRMHD simulation.

+In this paper we take a step back and explore how the variability that we see in GRMHD simulations of accretion flows will be manifest on the $u-v$ plane.
+Specifically, we aim to characterize and understand the variability in the location of salient features of black-hole images in $u-v$ space, using these simulations.
+Our study allows us to explore the degree to which these salient features in the $u-v$ plane, which primarily determine the structures in the reconstructed images, evolve during the duration of an EHT imaging observation.
+It also helps us assess whether the location of such features can be used to measure fundamental properties of the black-hole that are fixed, such as the size of the black-hole shadow or the black-hole spin.

+Because we want to quantify the time evolution of these features in the $u-v$ plane as predicted by GRMHD simulations, we do not simulate particular EHT observations, consider the effects of the Earth's rotation, or consider interstellar scattering.
+Of course, the variability in the visibility amplitudes that the EHT will measure will ultimately be a combination of the intrinsic source variability, the effect of the Earth's rotation, and of the scattering screen.
+However, our goal is not to simulate a mock observation or perform a parameter estimation.
+We rather aim to test the degree to which one of the key assumptions in VLBI image reconstruction, i.e., that the images can be treated as stationary, will affect the interpretation of Sgr~A$^*$ observations.